Aggressively representing clients in all types of cases has kept him at the forefront of Massachusetts personal injury law for over 50 years.

 A jury verdict found for a worker whose hand was injured in a press in a product liability/defective product lawsuit.
 Upheld on appeal, the Massachusetts Supreme Judicial Court found that the negligence and breach of warranty by a product manufacturer was a violation of the Massachusetts Consumer Protection Statute (G. L. 93A, §9(4)).

-Settlement in personal injury case for 39-year-old construction laborer, who fell 15 feet to the ground in Norwell, Massachusetts while working on the roof of the defendant general contractor’s property.
-The construction worker sustained bilateral wrist fractures requiring multiple surgeries and facial lacerations.
+Settlement in personal injury case for 39-year-old construction worker, who fell 15 feet to the ground in Norwell, Massachusetts while working on the roof of the defendant general contractor’s property.
+The construction worker sustained bilateral wrist fractures requiring multiple surgeries, and facial lacerations.

-Settlement for a middle-aged woman who slipped on ice patch at the entrance to the defendant’s nursing home, while visiting her father, resulting in rotator cuff tear requiring surgical repair and back injuries.
+Settlement in premises liability case for a middle-aged woman who slipped on an ice patch at the entrance to the defendant’s nursing home resulting in a rotator cuff tear requiring surgical repair, and back injuries.
+The client had been visiting her elderly father at the nursing home.

 Settlement in personal injury case for a 69-year-old driver who suffered spinal fractures in a motor vehicle and truck collision in Lunenburg, resulting in a complex surgery with hardware implantation.